SoftwareAG/c8y-docs/content/device-sdk/mqtt-examples-bundle/hello-mqtt-nodejs.md

 Replace `serverUrl`, `clientId` and `device_name` as needed.
 Do not forget to specify the user credentials setting values for `tenant_ID`, `username` and `password`.

-The Cumulocity IoT MQTT protocol supports both unsecured TCP and secured SSL connections.
+The {{< product-name-1 >}} MQTT protocol supports both unsecured TCP and secured SSL connections.
 No matter which connection type you choose, your `serverUrl` should stay the same (like `mqtt.cumulocity.com`).

 What does the code do?